The Protect Democracy Project (PDP) is a left-of-center litigation organization created to oppose the policies of President Donald Trump.

 President and Executive Director

 Ian Bassin is president and executive director of the Protect Democracy Project, the same position he holds in United to Protect Democracy.
-In 2017, Bassin’s total compensation from both organizations totaled $185,943, with an additional estimated compensation of $16,577 from both nonprofits.
+In 2017, Bassin’s total salary from both organizations totaled $185,943, with an additional estimated compensation of $16,577 from both nonprofits.
 Bassin served as associate White House counsel for the Obama administration from 2009 to 2011.

 Justin Florence is legal director for PDP.
 In 2017, Florence earned a salary of $119,805.
 Florence previously served in private business and securities litigation practice and the Office of the White House Counsel.
 Florence has also served as senior counsel on the staff of the Senate Judiciary Committee, where he “worked for Senator Sheldon Whitehouse [D-RI].”